 We apologize if any of the information about water use provided on your mailer seems inaccurate.
 We have used the best information available to identify individuals with specific meters and wells.
 There are no negative implications to you if the information is not correct, but you may want to check state records to verify your reported water use.

-What if I have meters in multiple GWMDs or watersheds?
+What if I have meters in multiple GWMDs or counties?

-If you have meters in multiple GWMDs or watersheds, your neighbors are determined by the GWMD or watershed that contains the majority of your meters.
-The mailer then compares your water use to water use by wells and meters within this GWMD or watershed.
+If you have meters in multiple GWMDs or county, your neighbors are determined by the GWMD or county that contains the majority of your meters.
+The mailer then compares your water use to water use by wells and meters within this GWMD or county.